-David Poe is a director making a low-budget zombie movie in an abandoned hospital.
-He and his crew: makeup guy and best friend Paul, leading ladies (who are also his sisters) Nina and Shelly, leading man Eric, production assistant Topaz, extra Marcus, and cameraman Chas are menaced by real zombies after finding (and trying to use in the movie) the corpse of a mad scientist.
+David Poe (Eric Clawson) is a director making a low-budget zombie movie in an abandoned hospital.
+He and his crew: makeup guy and best friend Paul (Brett Beardslee), leading ladies (who are also his sisters) Nina (Kimberly Pullis) and Shelly (Wendy Speake), leading man Eric (Benjamin P. Morris), production assistant Topaz (Jamie Donahue), extra Marcus (Rick Irwin), and cameraman Chas (David Douglas) are menaced by real zombies after finding (and trying to use in the movie) the corpse of a mad scientist.
 The guy was trying to bring his deceased wife back to life and ended up as just an unusually smart zombie with an army of the undead.
 It’s up to David and company to stop him before he ruins the movie.

 I first saw The Dead Hate the Living! ten years ago, and hated it.
 I was curious whether I’d like it better now that I’m older and have a few film classes under my belt.
 When I realized it was made by Full Moon Pictures, I inwardly groaned; that company is responsible for a slew of low-budget movies, some terrible.
 But I found myself liking the film this time.